 Our dealer manager may waive or reduce the amount of selling commissions or dealer manager fees payable in connection with sales of common stock in this offering to our executive officers and directors and their immediate family members, as well as officers and employees of our advisor and our advisor's affiliates and their immediate family members, and, if approved by our board of directors, joint venture partners, consultants and other service providers.
 We expect that a limited number of shares of our common stock will be sold to such persons.
 However, except for certain share ownership and transfer restrictions contained in our charter, there is no limit on the number of shares of our common stock that may be sold to such persons.
 In addition, the selling commissions and dealer manager fee may be reduced or waived in connection with certain categories of sales, such as sales to our affiliates and sales under our distribution reinvestment plan.
-Because our advisor will pay 100% of the selling commissions and dealer manager fees, the amount of net proceeds to us will not be affected by reducing or eliminating the selling commissions or the dealer manager fee payable in connection with sales to such investors and affiliates.
+Because our advisor will pay 100% of the selling commissions or the dealer manager fee payable in connection with sales to such investors and affiliates.
 Our advisor and its affiliates will be expected to hold their shares of our common stock purchased as stockholders for investment and not with a view towards distribution.